Skip to main content

 However, this display has a significant shortcoming: it is an older design that takes 5-10 seconds to cycle through its startup procedures after engine start before it will display data.
 This is the primary reason for a crew member to watch the engine compartment mechanical gauge for oil pressure.
 As a result, it had become habit for the driver to not specifically check for oil pressure on the gauge when it came up, instead relaying on the crew reading the mechanical gauge, which in this case was not monitored.

 Finally, while it is capable of doing so, in reviewing the configuration of the DASH-3 it was determined that a "low oil pressure warning" flashing LEDs was not configured on the digital display.
-It is unknown why that was not configured.
+It is unknown why that was not configured; probably a simple oversight, or maybe it was intentional to avoid nuisance notifications on startup (which require manual cancellation).

 Probable Cause